Technical-Debt-Large-Scale/smsatd2/README.md

-# Replication kit to SMS
+# Replication kit to ATD SMS Updated

-This replication kit is related to the paper 'Architectural Technical Debt - A Systematic Mapping Study' accepted in SBES 2023.
+This replication kit is related to update of the paper 'Architectural Technical Debt - A Systematic Mapping Study' accepted in SBES 2023 after doctoral thesis review.

 Armando Sousa, Lincoln Rocha, and Ricardo Britto.
 2023.
 Architectural Technical Debt - A Systematic Mapping Study.
 In XXXVII Brazilian Symposium on Software Engineering (SBES 2023), September 25–29, 2023, Campo Grande, Brazil.
 ACM, New York, NY, USA, 10 pages. https://doi.org/10.1145/3613372.3613399

-The replication kit is essential to reproduce all steps in a Systematic Mapping Study.
-Here, we describe the data and scripts used in a systematic mapping study (SMS) related to Architectural Technical Debt (ATD).
-The study involves creating a replication kit, a dataset, using scripts to analyze the data, and generating figures and tables.
-The SMS process involves five main phases: defining research questions, conducting a search process, selecting relevant studies, extracting data, and analyzing the data.
-The study aims to classify ATD types, measure ATD, monitor ATD, identify tools and methods to identify ATD, and calculate the cost of ATD items.
-The analysis involves generating various results related to publications, research types, ATD types, measurement, monitoring, tools, methods, and the cost of ATD items.
-A WordCloud of methods is also generated to visualize the results related to methods to identify ATD.
-Finally, each research question has its own specific section to show the main results.

 ## More details